monsoonmaelstrom/book2/book2.md

 “Giorgi, are you getting in on this?”
 I ask.

-He shrugs, but says, “Sure.”
+He shrugs, but replies, “Sure.”

 “Can you do the knot?”

 “I haven’t tried.
 I don’t care about unknotting some fabric, Hazel.”

-I let out a long suffering sigh, but say, “Fine.
+I let out a long suffering sigh, “Fine.
 Can you keep an eye on my mother?
 Earlier may have been a mistake.”

-He nods and walks away back toward the house.
+He nods and walks back toward the house.
 Lisette, Gavin, and Henry trail after him.

-“Hey, Peter,” I call out as he moves to leave too.
+“Hey, Peter,” I call out as he moves to leave, too.
 “Thanks for earlier.”

-A few minutes after Peter has left, I can’t help but ask, “Should I not have done that?”
+A few minutes after Peter has left, I can’t help but wonder, “Should I not have done that?”

-“It was bound to happen sooner or later,” Alex says.
+“It was bound to happen sooner or later,” Alex states.
 “May as well have been now.”

 “You set a boundary,” Davy shrugs.
 “Who knows what she’ll do next, but that would be true regardless of whether or not you’d done anything today,” he reminds me, which is true.

 I nod.
 “We need to get back to Branton.
-Sooner rather than later.
+Sooner, rather than later.
 The sooner we get back, the sooner we can figure out how to undo what she’s done to Liam.”

 “I know.
 I’m working on it,” Davy tells me, running a hand through his curls and making them stand on end.
 “We can’t do another overland trip.
 The pass will be even worse now.
 If we want to go in the next four months, we’re going to have to go by ship.”